usubalang/usuba/_posts/2020-03-16-interleaving.md

-referential transparency (any variable `x` in an expression can be replaced by its definition) as well as the fact that we are dealing with a non Turing-complete language (our programs are thus very static).
+referential transparency (any variable `x` in an expression can be replaced by its definition) as well as the fact that we are dealing with a non Turing-complete language (our programs are thus very
+static: loop bounds are known at compile-time, there are no conditionals...).
 Optimizations carried out at this level are easier to write but also more precise.
-The back-end is complementary with the optimizations offered by C compilers.
+The back-end's optimizations are complementary with the optimizations offered by C compilers.
 There is a significant semantic gap between the user intents expressed in Usuba and their straightforward sliced translations in C. This results in missed optimization opportunities for the C compiler, of which we shall study a few examples in the following.
 The back-end authoritatively performs these optimizations at the level of Usuba0.

 A first optimization consists in interleaving several executions of